The 67 Eldorado is now at the shop to get an Austrian license

 The 1967 Eldorado is now at the restoration shop - here it is on the side of a nice low mileage 1971 Lincoln Mark III.

-As I finally want to be able to drive the Eldorado on our roads, today I delivered the Eldorado to my restoration job, where they will do some of the necessary conversions and repairs.
+As I finally want to be able to drive the Eldorado on our roads, today I delivered the Eldorado to my restoration shop, where they will do some of the necessary conversions and repairs.
 They already helped me with my 67 Deville and the 58 Eldorado.

 The Eldorado will now get a new radiator as the original one is leaking badly.
 Actually I will have the original one recored and repaired.
 The front disc brake will get an overhaul due to a partly sticking piston, together with all new brake hoses.
 The fuel line will be replaced as it started to leak as well.
 The lower ball joints and the idler arm will get exchanged along with some rubber bushings.
 Besides of this list of repairs the rear lights will be converted for the inspection.